top of page

 • Resentment has built up, and arguments have increased—or you’ve buried problems just to keep the peace.

 There was a time when your relationship felt good—or at least good enough for you to get together.
 Do you remember what drew you to your partner?
 Does your partner remember what they were attracted to in you?
 You may have lost sight of that, but you can rekindle your relationship with time and care.
-Even if you feel disconnected or hopeless now, that connection can be rebuilt.
+Even if you feel disconnected or hopeless now, that connection can be rebuilt in couples counseling.

 Couples therapy is not just about addressing the problems.
-You can also explore times when your relationship is going well – when you feel closer, when you have fun and when you feel succeed together.
+We tackle the big problems like infidelity, emotional distance, and the like, but we also cover what's going well for you.
+It can help to explore times when your relationship is going well – when you feel closer, have fun, and feel succeed together.
 I encourage you to look for the positive emotions in your relationship, as well as the ones that create storms.
-When you feel supported, hopeful, and secure, it becomes easier to find your way back to your partner and the relationship you both deserve to have.
+When you feel supported, hopeful, and secure, it becomes easier to find your way back to your partner and the relationship you both want and deserve to have.

 • Support you in making lasting changes, so conflicts become easier to navigate.

 You deserve to feel connected, secure, and at peace with your partner.
 If you're ready to take the next step towards understanding your emotions and your partner’s needs and feelings, I look forward to hearing from you.
-Please click the button below to get started.
+Please call me or click the button below to get started.

 bottom of page